-We have met our cash requirements primarily through borrowings from our banks, cash generated by operating activities and the issuance of equity and convertible debt securities in public and private transactions.
+We have met our cash requirements primarily through borrowings from our banks, cash generated by operating activities and the issuance of equity and debt securities.
 Our principal uses of cash have been to make investments, repay indebtedness, pay income taxes, repurchase shares, make additional investments in existing Affiliates (including our purchase of management owners' retained equity), support our and our Affiliates' operating activities and for working capital purposes.
 We expect that our principal use of funds for the foreseeable future will be for additional investments, distributions to management owners of Affiliates, repayments of debt including interest on outstanding debt, payment of income taxes, repurchases of shares, capital expenditures, additional investments in existing Affiliates and for other working capital purposes.

-At June 30, 2001, excluding cash and cash equivalents held by Affiliates, we had cash and cash equivalents of approximately \$145 million.
-Under our senior revolving credit facility, as of June 30, 2001 we had outstanding borrowings of \$50 million and \$280 million of additional capacity.
-We have the option, with the consent of our lenders, to increase the facility by another \$70 million to a total of \$400 million.
+During the nine months ended September 30, 2001, we paid approximately \$27.4 million for investments in Bowling Portfolio Management, Dublin Fund Distributors, N.V. and additional investments in existing Affiliates with borrowings under the credit facility, the issuance of notes and working capital.
+At September 30, 2001, excluding cash and cash equivalents held by Affiliates, we had cash and cash equivalents of approximately \$175.6 million.
+Under our senior revolving credit facility, as of September 30, 2001 we had outstanding borrowings of \$50 million and \$280 million of additional capacity.
+We closed our investment in Friess Associates on October 31, 2001 using working capital and borrowings under our credit facility.
+Giving effect to this transaction and other borrowing and repayment activity, at November 9, 2001, we had outstanding borrowings under our credit facility of \$133 million, and the ability to borrow an additional \$197 million.
+We have the option with the consent of our lenders to increase the facility by another \$70 million to a total of \$400 million.
+The pending investment in Welch & Forbes is expected to be funded through additional borrowings under our credit facility.

 In May 2001, we completed the private placement of zero-coupon senior convertible notes in which we realized net proceeds of approximately \$221 million.
-Approximately \$101 million of the net proceeds were used to repay debt under our senior revolving credit facility; the balance is available for other general business purposes.
+Approximately \$101 million of the net proceeds were used to repay debt under our senior revolving credit facility; the balance was used for other general business purposes.
 In the placement, we sold a total of \$251 million principal amount at maturity of zero-coupon senior convertible notes due 2021, with each \$1,000 note issued at 90.50% of such principal amount and accreting at a rate of 0.50% per annum.
-Each security is convertible into 11.62 shares of our Common Stock upon the occurrence of any of the following events: (i) if for certain periods in any calendar six months, the closing sale price of our Common Stock is more than a specified price (initially \$93.53 and increasing incrementally each calendar six months for the next twenty years to \$94.62 on April 1, 2021); (ii) if the credit rating assigned to the security is below a specified level; (iii) if we call the convertible securities for redemption; or (iv) in the event that we take certain corporate actions.
+Each security is convertible into 11.62 shares of our Common Stock upon the occurrence of any of the following events: (i) if for certain periods in any calendar nine months, the closing sale price of our Common Stock is more than a specified price (initially \$93.53 and increasing incrementally each calendar nine months for the next twenty years to \$94.62 on April 1, 2021); (ii) if the credit rating assigned to the security is below a specified level; (iii) if we call the convertible securities for redemption; or (iv) in the event that we take certain corporate actions.
 We have the option to redeem the convertible notes for cash on or after May 7, 2006, and may be required to repurchase the securities at their accreted value at the option of the holders on May 7 of 2002, 2004, 2006, 2011 and 2016.
 The purchase price for such repurchases may be made in cash or shares of our Common Stock.